jpuckett-di/tmpdb/README.md

 ## Import CSV

-The `import.bash` script allows you to easily convert CSV files to MySQL tables and import the data.
+The [`import.bash`](./import.bash) script allows you to easily import CSV files into MySQL tables and will create the table if needed.

 ```bash
 ./import.bash [options] <csv_file>